Clemson vs. TCU College Basketball BetMGM Promo Codes, Predictions & Picks - December 9

 - Computer Predicted Total: 152.8

 Clemson has a 4-3-0 record against the spread this season compared to TCU, who is 3-4-0 ATS.
-The Tigers have a 5-2-0 record going over the point total, while games involving the Horned Frogs have a record of 4-3-0 when it comes to hitting the over.
+In terms of going over the point total, games involving the Tigers are 5-2-0 and the Horned Frogs are 4-3-0.

 Bet on this or any college basketball matchup at BetMGM